intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

   cpuset.cpus.isolated
 	A read-only and root cgroup only multiple values file.

-	This file shows the set of all isolated CPUs used in existing isolated partitions.
-It will be empty if no isolated partition is created.
+	This file shows CPUs isolated from scheduler domains by isolated cpuset partitions or at boot with "isolcpus=domain" (including the default "isolcpus=<cpu-list>" form).
+CPUs
+	isolated at boot remain listed after any partition using them is released.

   cpuset.cpus.partition
 	A read-write single value file which exists on non-root